yuxxeun/basement/data/blog/you-and-i.md

 I honestly don't really understand why you choosing me to listen this kind of things, because we technically know each other only a few months.

-On the other hand, I'm happy, happy because I can know you more deeper and know what your personality really is.
+on the other hand, I'm happy, happy because I can know you more deeper and know what your personality really is.

 regardless of why you choosing me, you've done your best.